©2020

 The Krewe of Orpheus derives its name from the mortal Orpheus, son of the god Apollo and the muse Calliope.
 The story of Orpheus illustrates the power of music in both this world and the next.
 Legend is that Apollo presented Orpheus with a lyre, which he played with perfection.
 The music of Orpheus was so beautiful that wild animals and ceased their hunting, mountains bowed, seas stopped spraying and trees bent near to listen when he sang.
 His music was celebrated and cherished by all who heard it.
 His melodies inspired the noblest love.
 When Orpheus sang every heart was opened.
 Since it's founding in 1993, Orpheus has consistently stunned the revelers on Lundi Gras, the night before Mardi Gras, and has exploded as the largest new Krewe in the past 30 years.
 Since that first ride, Orpheus has been the most eagerly anticipated Mardi Gras parade of the season.

-Harry Connick Jr in Krewe of Orpheus, Mardi Gras parade he founded - photo by Jules Richard
+The Smokey Mary train in the Krewe of Orpheus - photo by Jules Richard

 According to the best-known tradition, Orpheus was the son of Oeagrus, king of Thrace, which in pre-historic period seems to describe a wider region from Olymbos to the Hellespontos Straits, as the Orphic texts (Argonautica) point out that Orpheus was born in Mount Helicon at Livithra (Pieria), and that his mother was Calliope, the Muse of epic poetry.
 In other traditions, Calliope and Apollo were his parents.
 Orpheus learned music from Linus, or from Apollo, who gave him his own lyre (made by Hermes out of a turtle shell) as a gift.
 Despite Orpheus's Thracian origin, he joined the expedition of the Argonauts.
 Centaur Chiron had warned Argonaut leader Jason that only with the aid of Orpheus would they be able to navigate past the Sirens unscathed.
 The Sirens lived on three small, rocky islands called Sirenum scopuli and played irresistibly beautiful songs that enticed sailors and their ships to the islands' craggy shoals.
 Once shipwrecked on the rocks, the sailors were destroyed by the Sirens.
 However, when Orpheus heard the Sirens, he drew his lyre and played music more beautiful than that of the Sirens, thus drowning out their alluring but deadly song.